Having a strong company culture is no longer a shiny "additional extra". It's absolutely essential for any SME that wants to grow.

 Attract high quality candidates

-If you’re wanting to get the best talent through the door, you’ll need to make sure what you have to offer is appealing - and proving that you’re invested in your culture by pledging to put your people first is a great point to include in a job advert.
+If you’re wanting to get the best talent through the door, you’ll need to make sure what you have to offer is appealing.
+And proving that you’re invested in your culture by pledging to put your people first is definitely something worth shouting about in a job spec.

-Get started today in just a few clicks (absolutely free) and join a community of likeminded organisations who have committed to their company culture.
+Pledge today in a few clicks - for free - and join a community of over 530 like-minded organisations who have committed to their company culture.

-On signing up you’ll receive your very own culture pack that includes a 10-step guide on creating a positive workplace culture and an official certificate (another bonus!).
+On signing up you’ll receive your very own Pledge Pack that includes a 10-step guide on creating a positive workplace culture, handy marketing tools, posters and your very own Pledge certificate.

-We hope to see your logo on the Breathe Culture Pledge list very soon.
+We hope to welcome you on board very soon.